klaasnicolaas/ha_nfc_scanner/README.md

 | GND        | GND                |

 ## How to setup

+- You need Arduino IDE to configure some files, and use the serial monitor (other IDE's are okey).
+- You need the `PN532`, `PubSubClient`, `SPI` and `ESP8266WiFi` library.

 Further down this page you will find all information about which adjustments you have to make.